TeeRollup: Efficient Rollup Design Using Heterogeneous TEE: Problem Statement and System Model

 \item \textbf{Case 3: Malicious sequencers with uncompromised TEEs.} The malicious sequencers have full control over the operating system of their TEEs, including root access and control over the network.
 The sequencers can arbitrarily launch, suspend, resume, terminate, and crash TEEs at any time.
 Besides, the sequencers can delay, replay, drop, and inspect the messages sent to and from TEEs, \ie, manipulating input/output messages of TEEs.
 In other words, the TEE cannot guarantee availability due to these manipulations.

 \item \textbf{Case 4: Malicious sequencers with compromised TEEs.} The sequencers have full control of the enclave and know the private key $sk_i$ inside the compromised TEE.
-In this case, TEEs have no integrity and confidentiality guarantees.
+In this case, TEEs have no integrity or confidentiality guarantees.
 We assume static corruption by the adversary, where a ﬁxed fraction of all sequencers' TEEs is compromised. \end{packeditemize}

-Existing TEE-based blockchain research~\cite{pose, tesseract} only focuses on case 1 and case 3, without addressing the scenario of compromised TEEs.
+Existing TEE-based blockchain research~\cite{pose, tesseract} only focuses on cases 1 and 3, without considering compromised TEEs.
 We extend this by considering up to $f$ compromised TEEs of sequencers and scenarios where all sequencers can be malicious.
 For data availability providers, we follow the existing assumption in~\cite{tas2023cryptoeconomic} that they are all rational.

 \bheading{Main chain model.} We assume the \sysname is built on the main chain $\mathcal{M}$.
-The main chain provides finality (\ie, once a transaction is included in a block it is considered final)~\cite{zhang2020analysis} and enables smart contracts~\cite{zou2019smart}.
+The main chain provides finality (\ie, once a transaction is included in a block, it is considered final)~\cite{zhang2020analysis} and enables smart contracts~\cite{solidity}.
 The finality of a transaction can be verified by checking whether the including block satisfies certain public rules~\cite{ethereum} (\ie, the block is correctly formatted, contains valid signatures, and so on).
 Smart contracts can access the current time using the method $block.timestamp$ and provide cryptographic schemes including hash computing and ECDSA encryption~\cite{solidity}.